BioinfoHR/coRdon/README.md

 ```

 For worked example on how to do analysis of codon usage with coRdon,
-please see the packaage vignette.
+please see the package vignette.

 ***